 Over the years, the number of amateur bands available on satellites has increased.
 To help in easily identifying these bands, a system of "Modes" has been created.
-In the early years reference to these Modes was by a single letter (Mode A, Mode B, etc), but with the launch of AO-40 the opportunities greatly increased and it was necessary to show both the uplink and downlink bands.
+In the early years reference to these Modes was by a single letter (Mode A, Mode B, etc), but with the launch of more satellites the opportunities greatly increased and it was necessary to show both the uplink and downlink bands.
 See Table 23.1, Satellite Operating Modes.

 Linear transponders can repeat any type of signal, but those used by amateur satellites are primarily designed for SSB and CW.
 The reason for the SSB and CW preference has a lot to do with the hassle of generating power in space.
 Amateur satellites are powered by batteries, which are recharged by solar cells.
-"Space rated"
+"Space rated" solar arrays and batteries are very expensive.
+They are also heavy and tend to take up a substantial amount of space.
+Thanks to meager funding, hams don't have the luxury of launching satellites with large power systems such as those used by commercial birds.
+We have to do the best we